Save the Railway Arms Pub Pledge Form

 Help Save the Railway Arms Pub by buying shares

-If you think that you would be interested in becoming a member of CBS and investing in the company, please complete the details below.
+If you think that you would be interested in becoming a member of SWCP and investing in the society, please complete the details below.

-It is currently intended that the shares purchased will pay an attractive rate of interest and that they must be held for a minimum of three years.
+It is currently intended that shares purchased will pay an attractive rate of interest and that, as of the point when we begin trading, they must be held for a minimum of three years.

 What is it all about?

-- To secure and safeguard the future of a key community amenity
+- SWCP was established to purchase, refurbish and reopen the Railway Arms and safeguard the future of a key community amenity

 Why do it now?

-- The pub has been registered an Asset of Community Value [ACV]
+- The pub has been registered as an Asset of Community Value [ACV]

 How would it be done?

-- Raise funding via a community share sale, grants and mortgage finance.
+- Raise funding via a second community share issue

-- Maximise the share sale as it will make us more attractive to grant awarding bodies and is cheaper than mortgage or loan finance
+- Maximise the share sale as it is cheaper than mortgage or loan finance

 How does the share sale work?

-- Rate fixed annually based on market conditions and performance of CBS
+- Rate fixed annually based on market conditions and performance of SWCP

-- After 3 years shares are eligible for withdrawal, by request to CBS
+- After 3 years shares are eligible for withdrawal, by giving 3 months’ notice to SWCP

-- Conditions for withdrawal include 3 months notice period.
-Withdrawal may be declined or amount reduced if withdrawal threatens the future of the CBS.
+- Withdrawal may be declined, or amount reduced if the withdrawal threatens the future of the SWCP

 Frequently Asked Questions